AutomediUK/policies/equality_diversity_and_inclusion.md

 ## 2. Policy Statement

-Axelisys Limited (“the Company”) is committed to achieving a working environment which provides equality of opportunity and freedom from unlawful discrimination on the grounds of race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.
+The Company is committed to achieving a working environment which provides equality of opportunity and freedom from unlawful discrimination on the grounds of race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.

 This Policy aims to remove unfair and discriminatory practices within the Company and to encourage full contributions from its diverse community.
 The Company is committed to actively opposing all forms of discrimination whether within the firm, it’s supply chain and client Contracts.